ON THIS PAGE

 The historical context of this verse is as follows...

 As the children of Israel made their way to the promised land they passed through the land of the Amorites whom they defeated in battle.
-When they in the plains of Moab, the king having heard having heard what had happened to other nations that crossed swords with the Israelis, was exceedingly worried.
+When they in the plains of Moab the king, heard having heard what had happened to other nations that crossed swords with the Israelis, was exceedingly worried.
 He sought help from a Prophet-For-Hire named Balaam, requesting him to place a curse on this vast multitude of people.

 When Balaam arrived in Moab, he was greeted by King Balak and together they offered a sacrifice of seven bullocks and seven rams on seven altars.